 This says that if the Dorm field is Bailey then I live in Bailey Hall on the St. Paul Campus will be displayed.
 Otherwise, nothing will be displayed.
-3. Click OK.

 Notice that the code for the IF/THEN/ELSE rule has a form that is similar to an Excel IF function.
-Where Excel uses a comma to separate the three parts Word uses a space.
+Where Excel uses comma, to separate the three parts Word uses spaces.